Tulsa sound: History

 The first appearance of note by a Tulsa sound musician was Rocky Frisco's Columbia Harmony vinyl album, The Big Ten, under the name "Rocky Curtiss and the Harmony Flames".
 The album was recorded in New York City at Columbia's studio at 33rd Street and 3rd Avenue in 1959, during a time when Frisco lived in Pennsylvania.
 Rockabilly musician Clyde Stacy was one of the first, if not the first, Tulsa sound musicians to score a nationally charted record, "Hoy Hoy" b/w "So Young", backed by his band the NiteCaps.
 This was a double-sided hit released by Candlelight Records in 1957.
 Members of the NiteCaps during that period were guitarist John D. Levan and others.
 Levan was inducted into the Rockabilly Hall of Fame in August 2004 along with Tulsa Radio Personality "Rockin" John Henry.

 Marvin & Johnny recorded "Cherry Pie" in 1954.
 In 1958, another Tulsan, Billy Reynolds Eustise, and the Tri-Lads scored a hit with "Cherry Pie".
 Rocky Frisco published blues musician Flash Terry's photo on his website.

-J.J.
-Cale's "After Midnight" was covered by Eric Clapton.
-Leon Russell was the first member of the Tulsa scene to make inroads into the L.A. music scene, playing for Ricky Nelson along with James Burton.
+J. J. Cale's "After Midnight" was covered by Eric Clapton.
+Leon Russell was the first member of the Tulsa scene to make inroads into the Los Angeles music scene, playing for Ricky Nelson along with James Burton.
 He then joined Phil Spector's Wrecking Crew and then produced Gary Lewis and Jan & Dean.
 He joined Joe Cocker's Mad dogs and Englishmen.
-Russell performanced "Jumpin' Jack Flash/Young Blood" at Bangladesh concert.
+Russell performed "Jumpin' Jack Flash/Young Blood" at Bangladesh concert.
 Leon Russell wrote "Super Star" and "A Song for You".
 The Carpenters covered those songs.
 Russell recorded "Carney" album, and he gained hit "Tight rope" in 1972.
 He brought many Tulsans out to Los Angeles, including Carl Radle and Larry Bell, and was later co-owner of the historic The Church Studio in Tulsa and home to Shelter Records, which signed a number of significant Tulsa sound artists including Tom Petty and the Heartbreakers.
 The Church Studio was purchased in 2016 by husband and wife Ivan Acosta and Teresa Knox, who have said they intend to renovate the building, seek registration on the National Register of Historic Places, and use it as a recording studio and community facility.
 Elvin Bishop gained hit "Fooled Around and Fell in Love" in 1976.
 Jesse Ed Davis and Jim Keltner were from Oklahoma State.
+The Tractors released first album "The Tractors" in 1994.